cprieststephens/diy-kata-3/README.md

 ### Clone this repository
 - Create a fork of this repo.
-- Clone your copy of the repo using the command: `git clone git@github.com:*your-github-username*/diy-kata-3.git`.
+- Copy the fork’s git address and clone to your machine using `git clone`.

 ### Install the project dependencies